pecostm32/FNIRSI-1013D-1014D-Hack/Binaries/Hacked files/readme.txt

 See: https://github.com/pecostm32/FNIRSI-1013D-Hack/tree/main/Linux/images/fel_boot

 First thing to do is create a SD card with the FEL boot image.
-It can be found on the internet, but also added here.
+It can be found on the internet, but is also added here.

 Change /dev/sdb to where your SD card is mounted sudo dd if=fel-sdboot.sunxi of=/dev/sdb bs=1024 seek=8